EBI-Metagenomics/mettannotator/README.md

 #### Finding TaxIds

-If TaxIds for input genomes are not known, a tool such as [CAT/BAT](https://github.com/MGXlab/CAT_pack) can be used.
+If NCBI taxonomies of input genomes are not known, a tool such as [CAT/BAT](https://github.com/MGXlab/CAT_pack) can be used.
 Follow the [instructions](https://github.com/MGXlab/CAT_pack?tab=readme-ov-file#installation) for getting the tool and downloading the NCBI nr database for it.

 If using CAT/BAT, here is the suggested process for making the `mettannotator` input file: